Top 5 Hellcat Red Dot Optics

 The RMRcc uses a constant-on design with a total of eight brightness settings, two of which are suitable for use with night-vision equipment.
 According to company testing, a single CR2032 battery should power the sight for more than four years on a medium setting.

 Trijicon lists the retail price as $699 for both models.
 That makes it the most expensive micro red dot sight on this list, but the RMRcc is backed by a lifetime warranty.
+If you’ve ever wanted an RMR on your Springfield Hellcat, the RMRcc is just the ticket.
+For more information on this optic, read Trijicon RMRcc review.

 So there you have it, an overview of today’s top red dots for the ever-popular Hellcat OSP pistol from Springfield Armory.
 With this list, you should be able to find an optic that fits your budget and your needs, and one that will take the already impressive performance of your Hellcat to the next level.